strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 # Introduction to the Content Manager

-The Content Manager is a core plugin of Strapi: its is a feature that is always activated by default and cannot be deleted.
+The Content Manager is a core plugin of Strapi: it is a feature that is always activated by default and cannot be deleted.
 It is accessible both when the application is in a development and production environment.

 The Content Manager is divided into 2 categories, both displayed in the main navigation: *Collection types* and *Single types*.
 Each category contains the available collection and single content-types, which were created beforehand using the Content-Types Builder.
 From these 2 categories, admin panel users can create, manage and publish content.